 Gifts of a special kind

-The Wittener Tage für Neue Kammermusik 2014 were packed full of good to very good music.
+The Wittener Tage für neue Kammermusik 2014 were packed with good to very good music.

 You can listen to music at home.
 But it sounds different live, especially this expansive Le Temps Mode d'emploicomposed by Philippe Manoury.
 The fantastic pianists Andreas Grau and Götz Schumacher play at the front and their parts come from loudspeakers at the back with a time delay.
 The virtual and the real merge to create an impressive spatial soundscape full of bursting energy.
 Philippe Manoury, born in 1952 in Tulle, France, is very present at this year's Wittener Tage.
 As part of the composer portrait dedicated to him, this piano work will be accompanied by orchestral Funeral marches and a string quartet called Melencolia (d'après Dürer)which is inspired by Albrecht Dürer's famous copperplate engraving from 1514.
 In the work premiered in Witten Le Temps Mode d'emploi the tonal opulence was impressive, in Melencolia Manoury wrote very finely chiseled music.
 Structured by bell tones, new, interesting soundscapes emerge again and again.
 Tension is guaranteed - Manoury keeps it, almost casually, for over 40 minutes.